edlerd/lxd/doc/api-extensions.md

 ## `network_get_target`

 Adds optional `target` parameter to `GET /1.0/network`.
-When target is set, forward the request to the specified cluster member and return the non managed interfaces from that member.
+When target is set, forward the request to the specified cluster member and return the non-managed interfaces from that member.